Burning Force: Legacy

-Hiromi Tengenji went on to reappear in an advertisement on an airship in Mach Breakers (along with Pac-Man, Prince Gil and Princess Ki from The Tower of Druaga, Wonder Momo, Valkyrie from Valkyrie no Densetsu, and Pitto and Patti from Tinkle Pit) and also appeared in the Namco System 12-era World Stadium games as the Nikotama Gals' defensive half.
-She is one of player's party characters in Namco x Capcom, where she is partners with Toby "Kissy" Masuyo, the main character of the Baraduke games.
+Hiromi Tengenji went on to reappear in an advertisement on an airship in Mach Breakers (along with Pac-Man, Prince Gil and Priestess Ki from The Tower of Druaga, Wonder Momo, Valkyrie from Valkyrie no Densetsu, and Pitto and Patti from Tinkle Pit) and also appeared in the Namco System 12-era World Stadium games as the Nikotama Gals' defensive half.
+She is one of player's party characters in Namco x Capcom, where she is partners with Masuyo "Kissy" Toby, the main character of the Baraduke games.
 In ShiftyLook's Namco dating sim Namco High, she appears as one of 18 dateable characters.
 Namco Game Sound Express Vol. 02 - Burning Force, published by Victor Entertainment in 1990, contains the original soundtrack from Burning Force with compositions by Yoshinori Kawamoto.